smirAnton/codeStyle/README.md

 In general we follows <b>airbnb</b> rules.

-Please check the most valiable rules below:
+Please check the most common our rules below:

    1. If you must reassign references, use `let` instead of `var`.